dionne-ong/conceptnet_processor/README.md

 ## Acknowledgements

 Includes ConceptNetAPI made by Roscoe Alicbusan.
 Based on filtration method used in ALICE Promoting Collaborative Story Writing with a Virtual Peer.

+Moved from the ORSEN Processor data branch.

 Made specifically to work with the following systems:
 * The ORSEN Processor @ https://github.com/dionne-ong/ORSEN_Processor